Grilled Bratwurst with Sautéed Sweet Onions and Cabbage

 In Germany, bratwurst can be made with either pork or veal and the spices used to flavor it vary somewhat by region, but in the US, most of the bratwurst you'll find is made with pork and seasoned with a blend of white pepper, caraway, nutmeg and ginger.

-- 4 pre-cooked bratwurst (about 1 lb), pricked with a fork
+- 4 (3 ounce) bratwurst sausages, pricked with a fork

 - 4 bakery-style hot dog rolls

 For the sautéed onion and cabbage: